-4 This "remedy" -- which throws out of a court of law and into the court of public opinion, where he is ill equipped to compete with the bully pulpit occupied by the Attorney General -- is made all the more meaningless by: (1) the b) Examination by court.-The judge to whom such report is submitted shall examine it and the record of the investigating grand jury and, except as otherwise provided in this section, shall issue an order accepting and filing such report as a public record with the court of common pleas established for or embracing the county or counties which are the subject of such report only if the report is based upon facts received in the course of an investigation authorized by
+As set forth below, the Report's conclusion that See 42 Pa.C.S. § 4552(b).
+Moreover, the process employed to reach this determination, which is certain to destroy good reputation, was made without a pre-deprivation evidentiary hearing or the possibility of redaction or expungement of the false information in violation of his fundamental rights to his good reputation and due process of law under Article I, Sections 1, 9, and 11 of the Pennsylvania Constitution.
+Therefore, requests that the Order denying his Motion For Pre-Deprivation Hearing be reversed with instructions that any information deemed to be inaccurate and/or unsupported by a preponderance of the evidence following a hearing be expunged or redacted from the Report prior to its issuance.
+A. The Report's Conclusion That b) Examination by court.--The judge to whom such report is submitted shall examine it and the record of the investigating grand jury and, except as otherwise provided in this section, shall issue an order accepting and filing such report as a public record with the court of common pleas established for or embracing the county or counties which are the subject of such report only if the report is based upon facts received in the course of an investigation authorized by this subchapter and is supported by the preponderance of the evidence.